diana-walker/diana-walker/README.md

 ## What I’m currently working on

+• Custom GPT agents
+• Workflow Automations
+• Lead lifecycle and scoring architecture
 • OBS tools for creators
-• Custom GPT agents and workflow automation
-• Lead lifecycle and scoring architecture
 • OpsMuse: a personal lab for tools, templates and AI systems

 ## What I enjoy building

-• Automation frameworks
+• Automation frameworks for Marketing & RevOps
 • Data normalization and lifecycle systems
 • Python tools for creators and teams
 • AI assisted processes for prospecting and content